 How you implement a pattern library is entirely up to you.
 However, I thought it maybe useful if I share a few of the things I have discovered about working with pattern libraries.

 The temptation is only to document a pattern library once you have built the site.
 However, this somewhat undermines the point of having a pattern library.

-I tend to put the skeleton of a pattern library together before a line of code is written.
-I create a library featuring wireframes of individual patterns, notes on how that pattern works and other considerations, while still at the prototyping phase.
+At Headscape we try to put the skeleton of a pattern library together before a line of code is written.
+We create a library featuring wireframes of individual patterns, notes on how that pattern works and other considerations, while still at the prototyping phase.
 This is helpful for the design and developer, acting as a functional specification of sorts.

 As code is written this pattern can then get fleshed out with the final design and associated code.
 This approach is considerably easier than putting everything together at the end and also allows you to quickly reuse patterns as you build the site.

 It should go without saying these days, but put careful consideration into how patterns will respond across multiple devices.
 When showing the visual appearance of a pattern, make sure you show how it responds at different sizes.